awesomerank/awesomerank.github.io/lists/vuejs/awesome-vue.md

   - [MadeWithVueJs](https://madewithvuejs.com/) - A Gallery of Projects made with Vue.js (also the Site itself uses Vue.js)
   - [CodeDependencyScanner ★0](https://github.com/NeutroniumCore/CodeDependencyScanner) - A C# dektop application that display .Net assembly code dependencies build with Vue, Neutronium and D3.js.
   - [Thousand Ether Homepage](https://thousandetherhomepage.com) - The Million Dollar Homepage reimagined as an Ethereum DApp.
 Build on Vue.js and open source.
+  - [Let's Enchance](https://letsenhance.io/) - free online image upscale and enhancement with neural networks.
+  - [Pi.TEAM - Online Invoicing and Accounting](https://pi.team) - Simple to use online accounting and invoicing, free for single users and freelancers.

 ### Interactive Experiences